-Presentation: Jessica Mefford-Miller, Executive Director Metro Transit

-Jessica Gershman, Asst.
+From: Jessica Mefford-Miller, Executive Director Metro Transit Subject: Title VI Procedures and Analyses Updates Disposition: Approval Presentation: Jessica Gershman, Asst.
 Exec.
 Dir.
 Planning & System Development

-To request that the Bi-State Development (BSD) Board of Commissioners approve a set of updates to Metro's Title VI analyses for the Board's consideration, awareness, and approval.
+To request that the Operations Committee accept, and forward to the Bi-State Development (BSD) Board of Commissioners for approval, a set of updates to Metro's Title VI analyses for the Board's consideration, awareness, and approval.
 Metro Transit's Title VI program is designed to ensure fair and equitable access to public transportation services and amenities, regardless of race, income, or English language proficiency.
 BSD staff periodically modify the Title VI program to reflect changing resources, markets, and requirements.
 Metro staff must present analysis results on an ongoing basis for all service changes that meet the threshold of a major service change; and submit Title VI service performance monitoring results to the Board as a standalone agenda item.